 Stop Smoking Information

 It is widely known that smoking leads to many health complications including cancer, heart disease, and bronchitis.
-Deciding to quit smoking presents a big challenge as smokers are not only physically addicted to the nicotine in cigarettes, but also psychologically to the need to smoke and action of doing it.
+Deciding to quit smoking presents a big challenge as smokers are not only physically addicted to the nicotine in cigarettes, but also psychologically to the need to smoke and the action of doing it.

-Whatever method you choose to help you quit smoking, will power will be a powerful factor in determining whether you succeed.
+Whatever method you choose to help you quit smoking, willpower will be a powerful factor in determining whether you succeed.
 By setting targets, focusing on the benefits and involving friends and family you can give yourself the greatest chance to succeed and live a smoke-free life.

 For those that do smoke, quitting is likely to be the biggest single change you can make to improve your current state of health and reduce the chances of developing serious medical conditions and complications.
 It is estimated that around 50% of smokers will die prematurely and that 20% of deaths over the age of 35 can be attributed to smoking.

 Health Benefits From Quitting Smoking

 It is estimated that over 10 million people in the UK alone have now successfully quit smoking and are enjoying healthier lifestyles.
 According to NHS choices, the health benefits of stopping smoking include:

 - Easier breathing